junxit/us-congress-bills-114/metadata.md

 - 2015-07-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-86.
 - 2015-07-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-86.
 - 2015-07-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 156.
+- 2015-07-28 — Amendment SA 2541 agreed to in Senate by Unanimous Consent.
+- 2015-07-28 — Amendment SA 2541 proposed by Senator McConnell for Senator Carper. (consideration: CR S6084-6085; text: CR S6084-6085) In the nature of a substitute.
+- 2015-07-28 — Measure laid before Senate by unanimous consent. (consideration: CR S6084-6085)
+- 2015-07-28 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-28 — Senate amendment agreed to: Amendment SA 2541 agreed to in Senate by Unanimous Consent.
+- 2015-07-28 — Senate amendment proposed (on the floor): Amendment SA 2541 proposed by Senator McConnell for Senator Carper.(consideration: CR S6084-6085; text: CR S6084-6085)
+- 2015-07-28 — Senate amendment submitted